Gluten Free Apple Pie

 Today, until someone comes up with a gluten free alternative that doesn’t cost a fortune, we need to make our own.

 This beauty of a pie crust was made with my favorite little miracle in a bag, Better Batter Original Gluten Free Flour.
-If you have not tried this flour, seriously go and get yourself a bag and be sure to use my discount code MGFC30 for 30% off any non-sale item!
+If you have not tried this flour, seriously go and get yourself a bag and be sure to use my Promo code MGFC30 for 30% off any non-sale item!

 The recipe is an adaptation of a mainstream cream cheese pie crust made with wheat flour.
 The only ingredient I changed is the flour.